maxwellmandela/php-recurrence/README.md

 ## What it does

 > Very simply, php-recurrence enables scheduling recurring events a level lower than simshaun/recurr, e.g `twice every 3 weeks`
-> This will enable have the event recurring two times every 3 week
+> This will generate an event recurring two times every 3 weeks

 How to